MateuszFurman1/Meal-planner-Web-app-with-Django/README.md

 * Add, edit and delete plan
 * Add, edit and delete recipe to plan

+App, which user can add recipe, recipe to plans, plans, page and day name.
+Registration and login system are implemented.
+Users can manage his diet in simply and transparent way.
+First part of project had been done by team of 3 person while SRCUM lab on coderslab course.
+SCRUM lab simulated work in a team on one project and use git repository to share and resolve conflict with code.
+Tools & technologies used in project: python, django framework, postgreSQL, pytest, Bootstrap, HTML, CSS, Trello, pycharm

 ## How to run
 * clone repository
 * go to Settings-> Project-> Python Interpreter-> add interpreter-> add local interpreter